-The first step in this jerk shrimp pasta recipe is to cook your pasta.
-Cook it according to the package directions, until just al dente.
-Save 1 tablespoon of pasta water and drain the rest.
+1. Cook pasta according to the package directions, until just al dente.
+Save 1 Tablespoon of pasta water and drain the rest.

-Heat a sautee pan over medium-high heat, while it's heating, toss 4 oz shrimp with ½ teaspoon jerk seasoning in a small mixing bowl.
+2. Heat a sautee pan over medium-high heat, while it's heating, toss shrimp with jerk seasoning in a small mixing bowl.

-- Make your own jerk seasoning for this jerk shrimp pasta, you may already have all the ingredients on hand (garlic powder, brown sugar, salt, onion powder, cayenne powder, thyme, cinnamon, allspice, nutmeg, black pepper, and sweet paprika.
-I didn't have allspice but substituted it with ½ the amount of ground cloves and ½ cinnamon.
-Google spice substitutions if you don't have one.
+- Make your own jerk seasoning for this jerk shrimp pasta using garlic powder, brown sugar, salt, onion powder, cayenne powder, thyme, cinnamon, allspice, nutmeg, black pepper, and sweet paprika.
+Google spice substitutions.

 - This jerk shrimp pasta recipe was slightly spicy for me, adjust the jerk seasoning to make it as spicy as you'd like.